Daedalus11069/dispenser-crop-placer/README.md

 ## Features
 When dispensing the following items, they will be placed, if on the correct block (See table below).
+The blocks and items in the "Activate Blocks" section must be used by dropping the item through the block, placing the dispenser facing to it.

 Works in vertical also, when letting fall an item on his correct block.